cgotelli/Metashape4Flumes/README.md

 #### Telegram API

 Also it is necessary to update the information of your Telegram notification bot.
-For that go to file `workflow.py` and replace there your Telegram user id and the API KEY of the telegram bot you created for notify you.
+For that you have to install first Telegram in Python by using this code: `pip install python-telegram-bot`.
+Then, go to the file `workflow.py` and replace your Telegram user id and the API KEY of the telegram bot you created for notify you.

 ```python
 api_key = 'API KEY'